MightyCall Mobile MightyCall Mobile AppGoogle Play

 Call Screening Filtering out irrelevant or unsolicited calls to ensure that only pertinent calls are forwarded.

-Call Logging Documenting call details such as caller information, purpose, and duration for future reference.
+Call Logging Documenting call details, including caller information, purpose, and duration, for future reference.

 Call Transferring Connecting the caller to the appropriate party if the initial recipient is not the correct contact.